How to address a cover letter without name?

 Create a polished, professional cover letter in minutes with AI-powered tool that helps you create a personalized cover letter based on the job description.

 It comes with the following features:

 - LIVE cover letter editor

-- Never send the cover letter to the hiring manager without any salutation.
+- Never send a cover letter to the hiring manager with no salutation.
 If you don’t find the hiring manager’s name, just start with a good old “Dear Hiring Manager.”

 - Do some online research, or call the company directly to ask for the hiring manager’s name.

 - Try to make the cover letter address without a name as personalized as possible.

 - Ensure to use a formal salutation for a cover letter with or without a name.

 With that said, if you want to create a cover letter for yourself without a name, go to Hiration Cover Letter Builder, and choose from 20+ designs to create a professional-grade cover letter for yourself.